Google Shared Drive

 - Share and Collaborate - Share files with people who are not part of the designated team.

-- You cannot move a folder from My Drive to a Team Drive (this can be done administratively if needed, see the request form below for details).
+- You cannot move a folder from My Drive to a Shared Drive (this can be done administratively if needed, see the request form below for details).
 Only files can be migrated, although you can move multiple files at a time.

-- You can only move files that you own from My Drive into a Team Drive, any files in your My Drive that are owned by someone else will not be moved.
+- You can only move files that you own from My Drive into a Shared Drive, any files in your My Drive that are owned by someone else will not be moved.
 Those files will be copied, and the original file will remain in the original My Drive.